anquanscan/sec-tools/README.md

 [Vulhub-Reproduce](https://github.com/Threekiii/Vulhub-Reproduce): 一个Vulhub漏洞复现知识库
 [SpamSlam](https://github.com/Parsons-IT-Solutions/SpamSlam): SpamSlam is a script I created to create accounts using the victim's cellphone number and as a result the victim will receive a ton of verification codes.
 [Project-Guardian](https://github.com/LEM-Security/Project-Guardian): Project Guardian is designed as an open source and free portable Intrustion Detection System (IDS) and Firewall.
 Project Guardian was built on the Odroid XU-4 platform and is currently the only hardware officially supported by LEM Security LLC.
 Project Guardian is officially tested on the ARM version of Ubuntu 18.04 and in its current form should work just fine.
 [advisor-action](https://github.com/alcideio/advisor-action): Alcide Advisor GitHub Action
+[Domain_Vulnerability_Detector](https://github.com/AdrianVillamayor/Domain_Vulnerability_Detector): This script allows vulnerability testing to avoid penetration attacks by urls.